This project has investigated forms of authority and the authorization of knowledge from a perspective informed by modern sociological theory.

-The research group focuses on politically loaded concepts of space, especially in archaic and Hellenistic Greece and Augustan Rome, resp.
-The leading concepts that we are interested in are genealogical notions of space and ‚dynastic” concepts.
+The research project focused on politically loaded concepts of space, especially in archaic and Hellenistic Greece and Augustan Rome, resp.
+The leading concepts were genealogical notions of space and “dynastic” concepts.

 The project analyses literary genealogies in Jewish writings of the Hellenistic time.
 It focusses on the tradition-historical background, the narrative function and the meaning for the self-conception of the authors and readers of each scripture.